 Change leaders know the vision and intention they’re called to.
 If you don’t like a change, pouting is the worst thing one can do.
 This will lend to one being distracted and often resulting in feeling left behind.
 Instead ask questions, gain clarity and understanding, work to build trust, align your heart and mind, and then take a step.

 Speed is everything when it comes to navigating change.
-Too many changes at once can risk discouragement, but if we move too slow we risk boring people or even disobeying God's invitations.
+Too many changes at once can risk discouragement, but if we move too slow we risk disobeying God's invitations.
 Think about the use of the word “immediately or suddenly” in Acts and how many times the Spirit quickly called people into unexpected places of mission.

 Reflect: Do I need to speed up, pause, or slow down?
-How might I keep in step with the Spirit's work in our church this year?
+How might I keep in step with the Spirit's work in our church in 2025?